Saskatoon Transit: Fleet

 Saskatoon Transit's fleet consists largely of 40 ft diesel buses, of which there are approximately 120 in service.
 Saskatoon also has 8, 30-foot (9.1 m) and 9, 60 ft articulated buses made by Nova Bus.
 Since 1995, Saskatoon has ordered Nova and New Flyer low-floor buses with the goal of a 100% low-floor fleet: achieved in 2018.
 This meant the retirement of the 6 remaining Classic high-floor buses.
 371 (New Look) and 449 (Classic) are preserved and restored.
 Eight of the low-floor buses are hybrid electric.
 88 buses are required for peak hour service commitments.

 Access Transit has a fleet of 28, 26 ft accessible buses (allowing for 9 spares); 26 of which are lift-equipped and the two newest of which are low-floor, "truly accessible," and the standard Saskatoon Transit plans to use for its replacement vehicles.

 In fall 2009, a tender for the first 3 articulated buses was awarded to Nova Bus.
 These buses were delivered in April 2010 and officially unveiled at a press conference in front of city hall in June 2010.
 In 2014, several buses were taken in for maintenance. in September, just before the buses was re-entering service (while the bus driver was getting coffee) they left one of the buses running when a kid discovered it and took it on a 10-meter joyride before hitting another bus that was also re-entering service, causing both to go back into maintenance.

+On May 31st Saskatoon Transit received its first 2 electric busses From Nova Bus.
+They were delivered to the civic operation centre on flatbeds.
+The first fleet to enter revenue service was the 2411.
+The 2411 entered service on July 31st 2024 at 6:05 Am With the 2410 following 10 minutes later.

+Saskatoon Transit also received 5 new diesel fleets from Nova Bus In mid October - early November 2024.
+The fleets were purchased due to increased ridership.

 Saskatoon Transit's next fleet target is to have a 100% electric fleet by 2030.
 In 2021, a pilot test was conducted to study the logistics of running an electric fleet, with very positive results.